Skip to content

 }

-Adopting a computationally expensive hash function
+Using a slower hash function

 Edit page